-The Border Pipe is a traditional bellows blown bagpipe of Lowland Scotland and Northern England.
+The Border Pipe/Half Long/Lowland Pipes is a traditional bellows blown bagpipe of Lowland Scotland and Northern England.
 It pre-dates the Northumbrian Small pipe and has a musical range close to the Scottish Highland pipe of 9 notes.
 The chanter has an open-end as the Highland bagpipe, but uses minimal grace-notes in its technique.
 The chanter’s notes can have a natural 7th on the sub-tonic notes (top and bottom), which suits the repertoire of the Scottish Borders; also it can have a sharpened 7th on the ‘top sub-tonic’ note (making the chanter a “Half-long Chanter”) which suits the Northumbrian repertoire.

 I play a “Half-long” chanter; this chanter suits the Northumbrian repertoire of Peacock and Bewick and some of the Dixon repertoire of the 18/19th Centuries.
 It is different to the Border pipe chanter as it has a G# on the 7th note (top hand) and a G natural on the bottom 7th note.
 An unusual scale!

 In the past few years I have been playing the Scottish Small Pipes, very similar to the Border pipes using the Scottish fingering, but these are more similar to the Northumbrian Small pipes due to them having a cylindrical bored chanter which is use in my Northumbrian bag, as the volume and tone is on par with the Northumbrian drones.
 My Scottish Small pipe chanter I bought from Shepherd Bagpipes, they play in the key of D. Today, I am making my own small pipe chanters.
 Recently (2020) I have bought a chanter in C from Richard Evens.

 “O’er the Dyke” CD